Resident Scientists and Core Members

 Dr. M. Chiara Manzini is an Associate Professor in the Department of Neuroscience and Cell Biology.
 She was initially trained in Human Genetics at the University of Pavia in Italy and received her PhD in Neurobiology and Behavior at Columbia University.
 The main goal of Dr. Manzini’s research is to bridge the genetics and mechanisms of disease to identify genes that are essential for human cognition and to define the molecular mechanisms underlying neuromuscular and neurodevelopmental disorders.

-Dr. Zhiping Pang, Associate Professor of Neuroscience and Cell Biology at Rutgers Robert Wood Johnson Medical School, is a neuroscientist with a broad background in neurobiology and stem cell biology.
+Dr. Zhiping Pang, Professor of Neuroscience and Cell Biology at Rutgers Robert Wood Johnson Medical School, is a neuroscientist with a broad background in neurobiology and stem cell biology.
 Both his graduate and postdoctoral trainings were under the supervision of Dr. Tom Südhof at University of Texas Southwestern Medical Center and Stanford University, where he mainly focused on elucidating the molecular mechanism of calcium-triggered synaptic vesicle release.

 Dr. Sally Radovick, received her medical degree from Northeastern Ohio Universities College of Medicine.
 She completed her residency in Pediatrics at Case Western Reserve University and her fellowship in Pediatric Endocrinology at the National Institutes of Health (NIH).
 She is currently the Henry Rutgers Term Chair of Pediatrics and Senior Associate Dean for Clinical and Translational Research at Rutgers Robert Wood Johnson Medical School.